benjamin-o-ansah/airbnb-clone-project/README.md

 ## Summary
 This database schema ensures that all major interactions—such as property management, booking, payment processing, and review submission—are efficiently managed through well-defined relationships.
 The design promotes scalability, data integrity, and simplified querying for analytics and reporting.

+# Feature Breakdown

+## Overview
+This section provides a detailed overview of the main features and subsystems that define the project’s core functionality.
+Each feature is designed to enhance user experience, ensure operational efficiency, and support scalable backend interactions.

+---

+### 1. API Documentation
+The backend APIs are documented using the **OpenAPI standard**, providing a clear and standardized structure for developers to understand available endpoints and their expected inputs and outputs.
+Through **Django REST Framework** and **GraphQL**, the system enables both RESTful and flexible query-based access to data, ensuring seamless integration with frontend applications and third-party services.

+---

+### 2. User Authentication
+The authentication system allows users to register, log in, and manage their profiles securely through endpoints such as `/users/` and `/users/{user_id}/`.
+It ensures that only verified users can access specific features, maintaining privacy, data protection, and account integrity throughout the platform.

+---

+### 3. Property Management
+Accessible via endpoints like `/properties/` and `/properties/{property_id}/`, this module allows property owners to create, update, retrieve, and delete property listings.
+It serves as the foundation of the platform’s content, enabling hosts to manage listings effectively and ensuring that users always have access to accurate and up-to-date property information.

+---

+### 4. Booking System
+Through endpoints `/bookings/` and `/bookings/{booking_id}/`, users can create, modify, and manage bookings, including specifying check-in and check-out dates.
+This feature simplifies the reservation process, reduces scheduling conflicts, and maintains an accurate log of all user transactions.

+---

+### 5. Payment Processing
+The `/payments/` endpoint handles secure and efficient payment transactions related to bookings.
+It ensures that all financial activities are properly tracked, supports multiple payment methods, and provides real-time status updates for successful, pending, or failed transactions.

+---

+### 6. Review System
+Endpoints `/reviews/` and `/reviews/{review_id}/` allow users to post, view, and manage reviews for properties they’ve booked.
+This system fosters transparency and trust by enabling users to share authentic feedback, while property owners gain valuable insights to improve service quality.

+---

+### 7. Database Optimizations
+The backend employs **indexing** for faster query performance and **caching** to minimize database load and improve system responsiveness.
+These optimizations ensure that frequently accessed data, such as property listings and user sessions, are retrieved quickly, enhancing the overall performance and scalability of the platform.